Jbleezy/BO1-Reimagined/README.md

 * Deal 500 damage or 1/3 of zombie's health, whichever one is more
 * Turrets now lockon to a new target quicker
 * Turrets now target the zombie that is closest to the turret

-### Elevators (Five)
-* Decreased time to be able to use an elevator again after it has stopped from 2.1 seconds to 1 second
-* Hintstring for elevators will now not show up until the elvator becomes usable again
-* Added .2 second delay for the top elevator to activate after it has been triggered if there is a player blocking it so the elevator can move without the player having to ride it
-* If the power is on, all zombies will now go through teleporters if all players on a floor use an elevator or down
-* If the power is off, all zombies will now respawn if all players on a floor use an elevator or down

-### Teleporters (Five)
-* Teleporting no longer takes players' weapons away temporarily
-* Teleporting no longer freezes players' controls
-* Fixed teleporters showing they were ready to use again too early after teleporting through them

 ### Lunar Lander (Ascension)
 * Added a short delay for the lander to activate after triggering it (so you can activate the lander without having to ride it)